 Have you been burning the candle at both ends?
 Does this mean that November and December will be more harried for you?
 Just say, “No.” Now.

-Spend your holiday season in ways that help you reach your goals.
+Spend your days in ways that help you experience a restful holiday.

 You can’t do it all.
 And sometimes what sounds good in November has you pulling your hair out a few weeks later.
 Be okay with changing your plans and saying no so that you can have a restful holiday.

 Enough is as good as a feast.
 So says Ma Ingalls, and I agree.
 You don’t need to go overboard.
 Your cheery disposition will bless your family more than any sugarplums can.